flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 for more details.

 A [MetaInfo file](https://docs.flatpak.org/en/latest/conventions.html#metainfo-files)
-must supplied during the build with the [proper filename](/docs/for-app-authors/metainfo-guidelines/#path-and-filename), [id tag](/docs/for-app-authors/metainfo-guidelines/#id),proper `desktop-id` in `launchable` [tag](/docs/for-app-authors/metainfo-guidelines/#launchable) and all of them must match the app id used in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html).
+must be supplied during the build with the [proper filename](/docs/for-app-authors/metainfo-guidelines/#path-and-filename), [id tag](/docs/for-app-authors/metainfo-guidelines/#id),proper `desktop-id` in `launchable` [tag](/docs/for-app-authors/metainfo-guidelines/#launchable) and all of them must match the app id used in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html).